 This approach, allowing a wedding to happen around me without stopping moments or spending hours on group shots, allows you to spend all of your time with your friends and family without any awkward posing.

 Now, take a look at many wedding photography websites and you will see terms like ‘documentary’ or ‘reportage’ wedding photographer thrown around when they’re talking about their work.
 And this is true… When it comes to modern weddings there will always be an amount of unposed photography.
 Nobody is going to stop you during your “I do’s” to make you smile harder and so the majority of photographers will be delivering some unposed photos.
 However, I have a true passion for moments!
 My favourite photographs are the ones filled with pure emotion.
 The stuff that is impossible to set-up, fake or re-create.

 Storytelling with Photography

 Documentary Wedding Photography is all about story.
 The images that I shoot are created with the intention to tell the entire story of your day.
 I don’t believe that you get this from standing people in a line or forcing them to smile at the camera.

-This style of Wedding Photography is also known by a few other names… reportage wedding photography, wedding photojournalism, documentary wedding photography.
+This style of Wedding Photography is also known by a few other names… Reportage wedding photography, wedding photojournalism, documentary wedding photography.
 These all effectively mean the same thing.
 A wedding photographer who will capture the day authentically, in all the natural and raw beauty rather than controlling a scene.

 I love capturing the unguarded moments that can often go unnoticed.